Without child care, San Francisco doesn’t work

 What kinds of policies should businesses support?

 San Francisco already had a child care shortage.
-We need businesses to support public investment in our child care infrastructure while also advocating for universal public child care.
+We need big and small businesses alike to support public investment in our child care infrastructure while also advocating for universal public child care.

 Join in the fight for child care!
 Our advocacy coalition, including our Women’s Leadership Business Council, works with civic leaders to ensure that early education is a priority at the local, state and national level.